raphaelleveque/raphaelleveque/README.md

 Hi, my name is Raphael Leveque and I'm a Computer Science student at University of São Paulo (USP), in Brazil

 ## Technical skills
-- Currently studying C and C++, with a basic knowledge of Python
+- Currently studying C, C++, Java and Python for my university courses
-- I know HTML and CSS, working to improve my JS skills
+- Also studying HTML, CSS and Javascript for outside projects
 - Good experience with the most popular Operating Systems: Windows, MacOS and Linux(Ubuntu)
 - I'm very comfortable using Unix commands
 - I really like Logical Thinking challenges, especially in competitive programming